Your Carpet - step by step

 To set up a ground loom takes several days.
 The weaver gets help from other women in the family.

 Bedouins weave on traditional ground looms.
 The construction is simple.
 A stick balances on two cans.
 From the stick, the warp stretches up to 6 meters long.
 But only 1 meter wide.

-The loom’s construction stems from the days when the Bedouins lived as nomads.
+The loom’s construction derives from the days when Bedouins lived as nomads.
 Wandering all over the Middle East with their herds.
 The loom had to be transportable.

 The weaver sits cross-legged at the end of the ground loom and feeds the weft yarn attached to a stick back and forth between the twisted threads.